Medically reviewed by

 Balanitis and balanoposthitis are usually diagnosed by examining the penis.
 In some cases, a biopsy might be needed to identify an underlying cause.
 Causes of balanitis that need to be excluded during diagnosis, or treated, include skin diseases like eczema, psoriasis and dermatitis.

-In some men, balanitis or balanoposthitis can recur or persist after treatment.
+In some men, balanitis or balanoposthitis can come back or continue even after treatment.
+If you have persistent or recurrent balanitis, your doctor may suggest considering circumcision.

 Prevention of balanitis

 Good hygiene is the easiest way to minimise your chance of balanitis.
-But if you have balanitis, washing with soap too often might make it worse.
+You should wash your penis every day with warm water.
+If you do want to use soap, choose a low-irritant option designed for sensitive skin.
+Washing with soap too often might make balanitis worse.

 Health effects of balanitis